ErnestVidal1/ErnestVidal1/README.md

 ###  🟢 Status Ready.️ AHK PDF-TO-MASTER DOCUMENT JUMPER
 Helps to transfer comments from PDFs to their original editable files like Word and DocBook.
 Enables a "jump" feature to move from a comment's nearby phrase in the PDF to the corresponding context in the XML.
 ###  🟠 Status In Development.
 JAVA-ACROJS AUTOMATED PDF-COMMENTS-TO-MASTER-DOCUMENT INSERTER
 An automated upgrade of the previous tool.
 Navigates to exact highlighted areas for batch processing.
+[GitHub Repository](https://github.com/ErnestVidal1/JavaAcroJS-PDFtoMasterDocInserter)

 <br><br>